importkeras/hackcovy/readme.md

 ### Test Example

-To test whether the setup was successful, run the following command.
+To test whether the setup was successful, run the following command to use program GUI.
 ```
 python hackcovy.py
 ```